 Having a solid support network is crucial for anyone, especially those who are newly out of drug or alcohol rehab.
 When you have people you know you can count on for help, it can enhance your ability to cope with challenges, relieve stress and boost your mental health.
 Those with healthy support systems have reduced levels of anxiety and depression, and relapses are less common too.
 That’s why we encourage participation in long-term group therapy and working with a sponsor or mentor.
 These systems ensure everyone has someone to contact when they need help.

 If you want to know how to stay sober after rehab, start by thinking about who is in your support network.
 Don’t be afraid to reach out to loved ones to let them know how to encourage you better.
 Seek out new friends, in person or online, who share your experiences and interests.
+Tips for Staying Sober After Drug Rehab.

 Self-Control and Resilience